vgmoose/wiiu-space/README.md

 *While the game is free software, the song [~\*cruise\*~ is copyright ©2015 by the band (T-T)b](https://t-tb.bandcamp.com/track/cruise).
 This license does not permit redistribution or reuse of this song, unless it is embedded within an authorized Space Game binary.

-### How to Compile and Run
+## How to Compile and Run
 See [building the Homebrew Launcher](https://github.com/dimok789/homebrew_launcher#building-the-homebrew-launcher)

-### Porting to RPX
+## Porting to RPX
 This is the RPX version of the game, the final format revision of Space Game.
 This format can be launched from HBL v1.4 and up, from the Wii U Menu if you can compile the program correctly, and theoretically from within Decaf.

-At this point in time, it is based on v1.6 of the game which has the screen rendering modifications by xhp-creations and CreeperMario.
+At this point in time, it is based on v1.6 of the game which has the screen rendering modifications by [xhp-creations](https://github.com/xhp-creations) and [CreeperMario](https://github.com/CreeperMario).
 None of the improvements from the current version of the Space Game v2.0 development branch are present in this build, though they will come soon.

-Just a note, to build this, you will need devkitPPC (or another correctly configured PPC compiler), WUT and the PPC portlibs.
-Unlike HBL, libOGC is not necessary to build Space Game.

-There are a couple of things that do still need to be done before this RPX version can be officially released into the wild.
-I've done all the hard work of actually changing over from the dynamic_libs to WUT's libs and .
-ProcUI needs to be implemented, so that the HOME Menu can be used to exit the program.
-When the program finishes (the user presses the HOME Button) it executes SYSRelaunchTitle to reload Mii Maker, because HBL does not automatically relaunch itself after RPX files have finished, which then results in a hang.
-This SYSRelaunchTitle is a good idea when running under Mii Maker and HBL titles, but for when we eventually get Space Game into its own package with its own title ID, this will result in an infinite loop which causes the program to restart itself when the user wants to exit it.
-We also need to test loading a custom soundtrack from the SD card, as I haven't yet tested that.
-I had issues porting the sd_fat_devoptab, so this may or may not work.
+At this point in time, the code for an official RPX release is done.
+If you are running it from HBL, it functions just as before, though if you run it from its own title, you have the added power of the HOME Menu.
+You can open the web browser or the eShop mid-game and return to the game with no trouble (trust me, I've tried).
+However, while the code is complete, I am having trouble packaging it into a format that can be installed on the console via [WUPInstaller](https://github.com/Yardape8000/wupinstaller).

-The current build still relies of some of the dynamic_libs, mostly because of mismatches in WUT and how HBL software use certain functions.
+The current build still relies of some of the [dynamic_libs](https://github.com/Maschell/dynamic_libs), mostly because of mismatches in WUT and how HBL software use certain functions.
 There are also things missing in WUT, like padscore, so dynamic_libs are necessary for this.

-Though, unlike previous RPX builds of Space Game, this one actually has working sound.
+Though, unlike previous attempted RPX builds of Space Game, this one actually has working sound.
 And just like the HBL ELF version, the soundtrack is embedded into the RPX file, so that the user cannot screw up the game by deleting the soundtrack accidentally.

 Other than that, enjoy! -CreeperMario